Home Equity Loans: What Are They And How Do They Work?

-There are plenty of benefits to owning a home.
+Owning a home has plenty of benefits.
 One of the most important is building equity and borrowing against it in the form of home equity loans.

 What Is A Home Equity Loan?